director of communications

-WASHINGTON, D.C-The Council for Advancement and Support of Education today announced the 2010 recipients of its five Distinguished Service Awards.
+WASHINGTON, D.C.-The Council for Advancement and Support of Education today announced the 2011 recipients of its Distinguished Service Awards.

-This annual program honors individuals and organizations for extraordinary service to education and the field of educational advancement, which includes alumni relations, fundraising, communications and marketing.
+The annual awards honor individuals and organizations for extraordinary service to education and the field of educational advancement, which includes alumni relations, fundraising, communications and marketing.

-CASE will recognize the winners at a luncheon on Monday, July 19, in conjunction with the CASE Summit for Advancement Leaders in New York City.
+CASE will recognize the four recipients at a luncheon on Monday, July 11, in conjunction with the CASE Summit for Advancement Leaders in Chicago.

 The Council for Advancement and Support of Education is a professional association serving educational institutions and the advancement professionals who work on their behalf in alumni relations, communications, development, marketing and allied areas.

 CASE was founded in 1974 and maintains headquarters in Washington, D.C., with offices in London (CASE Europe, 1994), Singapore (CASE Asia-Pacific, 2007) and Mexico City (CASE América Latina, 2011).

 Today, CASE’s membership includes more than 3,670 colleges and universities, primary and secondary independent and international schools, and nonprofit organizations in more than 80 countries around the globe.
 This makes CASE one of the world’s largest nonprofit educational associations in terms of institutional membership.
 CASE serves nearly 81,000 advancement practitioners on the staffs of its member institutions and has more than 17,000 professional members on its roster.

 To fulfill their missions and to meet both individual and societal needs, colleges, universities and independent schools rely on—and therefore must foster—the good will, active involvement, informed advocacy and enduring support of alumni, donors, prospective students, parents, government officials, community leaders, corporate executives, foundation officers and other external constituencies.